 However, I also believe the odds underestimate Jose Aldo.
 He showed a clear advantage in the standup game over the first two rounds in their first fight.
-William Hill’s price of 5/2 and BetOnline’s price of +250 are too attractive to pass.
+William Hill’s price of 5/2 is too attractive to pass.
 Jose Aldo does have an uphill battle ahead of him at UFC 218, but those odds are long enough to make him worth a wager.

 Related UFC Events:

 Wes Burns has more than a decade’s worth of experience as a writer, researcher, and analyst in the legal online betting industry and is co-founder of OnlineBettingSites.com.
 Wes approaches his work from the viewpoint of players.